atonomi-jenkins/test_jira/README.md

 Granted access to that repo to vkhozyainov.
 Now will try to comment under vkhozyainov username.
 Comment propagated OK.
 Now will try to change status to 'Acceptance criteria define' via #Define acceptance
 #Define acceptance propagated, but did not effect a change.
 Will try #Reject now.
+Revoked OAuth issued from vkhozyainov - will webhooks still work?
+Also left only atonomi.io email.